What Is A Trade?¶

 (Bob has $5 if either \(R\) or \(B\) happens.)

-Step 1 — Translate the Trade into Exposure \(\Delta\)¶
+Step 1 — Translate the Trade into a Vector Change \(\Delta\)¶

 As before Alice wants to buy \(2\,\text{YES–R}\) for $0.6.